 The ACCC has approved the merger of Nine Entertainment and Fairfax Media, noting that while the merger will "likely reduce competition" in the Australian news content market, it is not likely to substantially lessen competition in any market in breach of the Competition and Consumer Act.
 Shares of Nine Entertainment are rising more than 1 percent, while those of Fairfax are gaining almost 2 percent.

 News Corp. reported a 49 percent increase in its first-quarter profit on double-digit revenue growth.
 The media giant's shares are rising more than 4 percent.

 REA Group, the owner of real estate portal realestate.com and majority owned by News Corp., said its first-quarter profit rose 23 percent on a 17 percent increase in revenue.
 Shares of the company are gaining 10 percent.

 James Hardie Industries reported a 17 percent increase in first-half profit, but lowered its full-year operating profit outlook, citing uncertain conditions in its key U.S. market.
 The building products supplier's shares are losing more than 14 percent.

-In the currency market, the Australian dollar is lower against the U.S. dollar on Tuesday.
-The local unit was trading at US$0.7424, down from US$0.7444 on Monday.
+In the currency market, the Australian dollar is higher against the U.S. dollar on Thursday.
+The local currency was quoted at $0.7271, up from $0.7259 on Wednesday.